 The anodized aluminum box contains four drivers.
-Each outputs to its own cable, labeled X, Y, Z, and A, that plugs directly into Sherline’s P/N 67127 stepper motors.
+Each driver outputs to its own cable, labeled X, Y, Z, and A, that plugs directly into Sherline’s stepper motors.
 These stepper motors are pre-wired with a plug to match that on the end of the driver box cables, making hookup easy and fast.
-A 25-pin parallel cable (included) runs from the box to the parallel port on a computer, which you supply.
+A 25-pin parallel cable (included) runs from the box to the parallel port on a computer* that you supply.
 Power comes from an external power supply (included) that plugs into the box.
-Also included is a DVD that contains the correct version of the Linux operating system and LinuxCNC control program that Sherline uses in its CNC system, should you wish to install them on your own computer.
+Also included is a DVD containing the correct version of the Linux operating system and LinuxCNC control program that Sherline uses in its CNC system, should you wish to install them on your own computer*.
 The operating instructions for CNC and a short course in writing G-code by Joe Martin are also included.
 The driver box has its own power on/off switch and a bright red LED that indicates when power is on.
 It operates on either 110 or 220 VAC power (switchable).

 - Driver box with 4 motor cables

-- 3.7 amp, 24 volt power supply with cord
+- 3.7 amp, 24-volt power supply with cord

 - 25-pin parallel cable*

-- 2 CD set with Linux/EMC2, utilities and instructions
+- 2 CD set with Linux/EMC2, utilities, and instructions

 - Two spare fuses

-In order to install and run a Linux based system from the disc provided it is recommended the computer have at least the following minimum specifications:
+In order to install and run a Linux-based system from the disc provided, it is recommended the computer have at least the following minimum specifications:

 - Processor speed: 800 MHz or faster (Pentium III class or equivalent processor)